Wayne Rainey: Racing history

 From 1990 to 1992, Rainey hit his stride earning three consecutive 500cc crowns for Yamaha.
 Rainey was involved in a hard-fought campaign with Kevin Schwantz while seeking his fourth-consecutive title in 1993.
 He was leading the championship by a margin of 11 points over Schwantz, and leading the GP when he suffered his career-ending crash at the Italian Grand Prix in Misano.
 He slid into the gravel trap at high speed, breaking his spine against the raked surface designed as a safety feature for car racing.
 The injury handed the title to his great rival Kevin Schwantz.
 Rainey's injuries rendered him permanently paralyzed from the chest down.

 After turning to Williams team owner and quadriplegic Frank Williams for advice, Rainey later became the team manager for Marlboro Yamaha for a few years.
 After the 1995 season, Schwantz retired from the Grand Prix circuit, partly due to nagging injuries and partly because losing the one great rival that had fired his competitive intensity made him view his own mortality much more clearly.

 Rainey refused to give up racing despite his disability and raced a hand-controlled Superkart in the World SuperKart series based in Northern California.

-He lived in Monterey, California in a house that is not far from WeatherTech Raceway Laguna Seca.
+Rainey lived in Monterey, California in a house that is not far from WeatherTech Raceway Laguna Seca.
 The nearby circuit named a corner in his honor, Rainey Curve, which is a medium-speed, acute left-hander that follows the famous Corkscrew.
 Rainey was inducted into the AMA Motorcycle Hall of Fame in 1999.
 The FIM named him a Grand Prix "Legend" in 2000.
 He was inducted into the International Motorsports Hall of Fame in 2007.
 In 2003, he was one of the subjects of the motorcycle racing documentary film, Faster.

 After several seasons of poor decisions by Daytona Motorsports Group, the organization that operated AMA-sanctioned road racing beginning in 2009, a dispute with Dorna/Infront in 2013 regarding AMA Superbike coverage on shared FIM weekends led to a lack of media coverage for that year's Superbike round at WeatherTech Raceway Laguna Seca, as well as the Harley-Davidson XR1200 round at Indianapolis Motor Speedway in both 2013 and 2014, the AMA transferred the commercial rights to AMA-sanctioned road racing to Rainey and his business partners at the end of 2014.
 The MotoAmerica era of AMA-sanctioned road racing began in 2015.

 Rainey lives in Monterey, California, with his wife Shae.
 They have one son, Rex, who graduated from Pepperdine University and works at CBS Television Distribution with the Entertainment Tonight and The Insider accounts.